 To know more travel information about Qingyang Palace, like architecture details, how to get there and travel tips, you can go ahead to our Qingyang Palace Travel Guide.

-Erxian Temple or Two Immortal Temple is situated in the east of Qingyang Palace on the north bank of Baihuatan Brook.
+Erxian Temple or Two Immortals Temple is situated in the east of Qingyang Palace on the north bank of Baihuatan Park, Chengdu.
 Erxian Temple is a famous Taoist temple which was built in the reign of Kangxi in Qing Dynasty (1662~1722).
-It belongs one of the top 10 Taoist temples of Quanzhen Taoism, as well as the birthplace of Bidong Sect of Quanzhen Longmen Taoism.
+It belongs to one of the top 10 Taoist temples of Quanzhen Taoism, as well as the birthplace of Bidong Sect of Quanzhen Longmen Taoism.
 The famous Taoist Chen Jueqing was the first master of Longmen School.